TobseTobse/DD-WRT_NordVPN/README.md

 ### Router behind router setup

-If you would like to connect your DD-WRT router to another router which is functioning as main router to the internet this step might be of interest for you.
+If you would like to connect your DD-WRT router to another router which contains a modem to connect to the internet this step might be of interest for you.
 If your DD-WRT router is connected to the internet directly you can skip this step.
 Connect your DD-WRT router with an ordinary (preferably short) patch cable from its WAN port to one of the free LAN ports of your main router.
 Ensure that the ip ranges of your outer router's network and your inner router's network do not overlap.
 Best go for 192.168.0.* in the outside network and for 10.0.0.* in the inside network or comparable.